General Data Protection Regulation (GDPR)...

 What does this mean for a company using a timeware® workforce management system?

-Before your upgrade, a timeware® technician will discuss your company’s GDPR policy with your GDPR data controller.
+Customer care will organise a meeting where a timeware® technician will discuss your company’s GDPR policy with your GDPR data controller.

 This meeting will cover two main areas: